hmwakeling/hmwakeling.github.io/_teaching/2023-oxford-nuclear.md

 location: "Oxford, UK"
 ---

 A demonstrator for nuclear physics labs at Oxford for 3rd year physics students.
+Years: 2023-2025.